Soundtrack '96–'06

-Soundtrack '96–'06 is the first greatest hits compilation album by the Italian singer Elisa.
+Soundtrack '96–'06 is the first greatest hits compilation album by the Italian singer-songwriter Elisa.
 The album was certified Diamond in Italy, with sales exceeding 600,000 copies.

 The lead single "Gli ostacoli del cuore" with Italian singer Ligabue, was released on October 19, 2006.
 The song debuted at number-one of the Italian Digital Chart and the Italian Airplay Chart.
 The second single released was "Eppure sentire (Un senso di te)", featured in the soundtrack Manual of Love 2 by Giovanni Veronesi.
-"Stay" was released on April 6, 2007 as third single off the album.
+"Stay" was released on April 6, 2007, as third single off the album.
 The last single "Qualcosa Che Non C'è" was released on November 2, 2007.
 In July 2007 was released Caterpillar, the international version of Soundtrack '96-'06.

 Soundtrack '96-'06 was the best selling album in Italy in 2007.
 It was also the most downloaded album from iTunes Italy in 2007.